amcintosh/freshbooks-python-sdk/README.md

 #### Get and List

-API calls with a single resource return a `Result` object with the returned data accessible via attributes.
+API calls which return a single resource return a `Result` object with the returned data accessible via attributes.
 The raw json-parsed dictionary can also be accessed via the `data` attribute.

 ```python
 client = freshBooksClient.clients.get(account_id, client_user_id)